-Do I need to pass the CITB Health & Safety test?
+Do I need to pass the CITB Health and Safety test?

 Yes.
-Although previously learners that had achieved a Construction Managerial level NVQ within the last two years were exempt from having to to pass the CITB Health Safety and Environment Test, this exemption has unfortunately now closed.
+Up until a few years ago, learners that had achieved a Construction Management NVQ within two years were exempt from having to to pass the CITB Health Safety and Environment Test.

-All Black CSCS card applicants therefore now will need to complete the CITB Managers and Professionals (MAP) Health, Safety and Environment Test.
+This exemption has unfortunately now closed and all Black CSCS card applicants now need to complete the CITB Managers and Professionals (MAP) Health, Safety and Environment Test.
 You can book this test online by clicking here.